syntaxsurge/lexlink/README.md

   attestations.
-- **Constellation IntegrationNet** receives an on-ledger heartbeat for every completed license sale so auditors can correlate Story transactions with ckBTC settlements and AI training batches.
+- **Constellation IntegrationNet** receives an on-ledger heartbeat for every completed license sale so auditors can correlate Story transactions with ckBTC settlements.
 - **C2PA passport + VC issuance** produce a downloadable archive containing a manifest that references the Story license token, ckBTC payment reference, and Constellation proof along with a signed Ed25519 verifiable credential.
-- **AI Training Meter** records metered micro-payments, anchors each batch to IntegrationNet, and automatically increases the license compliance score.
 - **UMA-backed dispute intake** exposes a public report form, mirrors evidence in Convex, and routes owners through a disputes inbox with UMA judgement simulation for testnets and on-chain resolution tracking.
-- **Convex** stores operational mirrors (IP catalogue, license orders, evidence hashes, C2PA bundles, VC documents, and training batches) to power the dashboard.
+- **Convex** stores operational mirrors (IP catalogue, license orders, evidence hashes, C2PA bundles, and VC documents) to power the dashboard.
 - **NextAuth + Internet Identity** provide delegated operator sessions with Convex-backed roles and a full audit ledger.